-- 43. The NPPF sets out a policy approach to affordable housing, including the need to ensure at least 10% of new houses are affordable homes to buy when major development comes forward.
-The Local Plan (policy CS09) sets out the affordable housing threshold for development in rural areas as being sites of 0.165 ha or 5 or more dwellings6.
-Policy on Rural Exception Sites7 for affordable housing is also covered in the NPPF, the adopted Local Plan, and is expected to be carried forward into the replacement Local Plan (LP28) supporting schemes for affordable housing on rural exception sites where: - the site adjoins a sustainable settlement as defined in the settlement hierarchy,
+- 44. The NPPF sets out a policy approach to affordable housing, including the need to ensure at least 10% of new houses are affordable homes to buy when major development comes forward.
+The Local Plan (policy CSO9) sets out the affordable housing threshold for development in rural areas as being sites of 0.165 ha or 5 or more dwellings6.
+Policy on Rural Exception Sites7 for affordable housing is also covered in the NPPF, the adopted Local Plan, and within the emerging Local Plan (LP28) as the policy currently stands.
+LP28 supports schemes for affordable housing on rural exception sites where: - the site adjoins a sustainable settlement as defined in the settlement hierarchy,